fadildr/HexFlow/README.md

-# Juicebox - Interactive Onboarding Application
+# HexFlow - Interactive Onboarding Application

 ## Description

-Juicebox is an interactive web application built with Next.js.
+HexFlow is an interactive web application built with Next.js.
 It provides an engaging onboarding experience for users with animations and personalized steps.
 The application collects basic information from users (name and email) and compares their responses with other professionals in the same industry to provide insights into current industry sentiment.

+## Demo

+Lihat demo aplikasi di: [https://hex-flow-fadildrs-projects.vercel.app/](https://hex-flow-fadildrs-projects.vercel.app/)

 ## Key Features